 Bridger Teton National Forest

-There are several public campgrounds with improved facilties in the Targhee National Forest in eastern Idaho that are a short drive from Jackson.
-Most campgrounds in the Targhee are open from June through September.
-Reservations can be made online the Targhee National Forest recreation website.
+There are several public campgrounds with improved facilities in the Caribou Targhee National Forest in eastern Idaho that are a short drive from Jackson.
+Most campgrounds in the Caribou Targhee National Forest are open from June through September.
+Reservations can be made online throug the Targhee National Forest recreation website.
 Camping fees range from $12-14.

 Gros Ventre Wilderness Area